Supreme Court of Alabama: Chief Justices

 The Alabama Supreme Court has had an unusually high turnover in the chief justice position, going back to October 1995.
 Since then, the post has been occupied by eight different individuals for nine different time periods.
 Not one of these individuals has completed an entire term of six years.

 Perry Hooper Sr., elected in 1994, did not assume the office until October, 1995, after a protracted election contest that prevented him from taking office until nine months into the term.
 He was succeeded by Roy Moore, who was elected in 2000 but removed from office due to violations of the judicial canon of ethics.
 Associate Justice Gorman Houston acted as temporary chief justice during Moore's suspension but before his actual removal from office.
 After Moore vacated the office, the Governor appointed Drayton Nabers Jr. Sue Bell Cobb defeated Chief Justice Nabers in 2006.
 Cobb resigned for personal reasons in the middle of her term.
 Her replacement, Chuck Malone was appointed on August 1, 2011, by Governor Robert Bentley but was defeated for re-nomination by former Chief Justice Roy Moore in 2012.

 Moore assumed the office a second time beginning in January 2013, and was again suspended from office on May 6, 2016, by the Court of the Judiciary.
 Associate Justice Lyn Stuart became chief justice on April 26, 2017, when Moore formally resigned from the seat from which he was already suspended.
 Moore then sought election to the U.S. Senate seat vacated by Jeff Sessions for which a special election was held in December 2017.
 Stuart was appointed for the remainder of the term by Governor Kay Ivey on April 26, 2017.
 Chief Justice Stuart, who became the first female Republican chief justice, has been an associate justice of the court since 2001.
 She faced Associate Justice Tom Parker in the GOP primary in June 2018, and lost the primary to Parker in a relatively close race.
 Parker had previously lost a GOP primary for the post to Drayton Nabers in 2006.

-In November 2018, Alabamians selected a new chief justice when Republican Tom Parker easily defeated Democrat Robert Vance.
-Justice Parker became the eighth different chief justice in only seventeen years when he assumed office on January 11, 2019.
-When Parker became chief justice, he vacated the associate justice seat he then held and Governor Kay Ivey appointed outgoing Justice Mendheim to the seat.
-Chief Justice Parker is 67 years old and will not be constitutionally eligible to seek another term in 2024, thus resulting in another new chief justice in 2025.
+When Tom Parker was elected as chief justice in 2018, he vacated the associate justice seat he then held and Governor Kay Ivey appointed outgoing Justice Mendheim to the seat.
+He was succeeded by Justice Sarah Hicks Stewart in 2025, after she was elected by voters in November 2024.

 List of all chief justices of Alabama Supreme Court: